-The unit's next posting, on July 5, was to be to the banks of the Yser Canal, a waterway which bisects from north to south the city of Ypres.

-The Newfoundland Battalion was to remain in the area - not only holding positions but constructing them as well - for a week before it was then to be withdrawn to prepare for the upcoming summer offensive to commence on July 31.
+The Newfoundland unit's next posting.
+On July 5, was to be to the banks of the Yser Canal just to the north of the city.
+The Battalion would remain in the area for a week before it was withdrawn to prepare for the upcoming offensive.